reshmee011/m365blogs/Hugo/sites/M365Blog/content/posts/powershell-sharePoint-sharing-permissions-copilot.md

 Available values are AllowList, BlockList, None

-**WARNING**: We automatically enabled RequireAcceptingAccountMatchInvitedAccount because you selected to limit external sharing using domains.
+**WARNING**: `We automatically enabled RequireAcceptingAccountMatchInvitedAccount because you selected to limit external sharing using domains.`

-**WARNING**: You must set SharingDomainRestrictionMode to AllowList in order to have the list of domains you configured for SharingAllowedDomainList to take effect.
+**WARNING**: `You must set SharingDomainRestrictionMode to AllowList in order to have the list of domains you configured for SharingAllowedDomainList to take effect.`

-**WARNING**: You must set SharingDomainRestrictionMode to BlockList in order to have the list of domains you configured for SharingBlockedDomainList to take effect
+**WARNING**: `You must set SharingDomainRestrictionMode to BlockList in order to have the list of domains you configured for SharingBlockedDomainList to take effect.`

 ### ExternalUserExpirationRequired